qixuaann/Front-End-Development_S10269128F_Kang-Qi-Xuan_Assg1_Website/README.md

 This project is based on:

 Publicly Available Information: Data from Lazada's website and promotional materials.
+Additionally, Inspiration was taken from the interface of Shopee.
 Screenshots and Observations: Screenshots of various website features.
 Third-Party Reports: Market analysis reports and articles on Lazada.
 ## Usage